archivesunleashed/graphpass/README.md

 brew info igraph
 ```

 and verify that the path displayed there matches the default IGRAPH_PATH value provided in the Makefile.
-By default this is `/usr/local/Cellar/igraph/0.7.1_6/`.
+By default this is `/usr/local/Cellar/igraph/0.7.1_6/` for MacOS and `/usr/local` for linux.

 Then